phillyc/today/README.md

 * Capture of a todo item should take less than 5 seconds.

 * Todos should have a time estimate, time actual, date, place, and time of day.
 This is optional.

+* Todos should be time and place sensitive.
+It's distracting to see house chores while you are in the office.

 ## Psychology